appsquickly/typhoon/README.md

 coming days I'll be writing more tests and documentation.

  If you're using it, please shoot me an email and let me know.

+##Roadmap

+##Immediate: (coming days)

+* API documentation
+* 100% test coverage
+* A sample application.
+* Better github docs.

+Next: (coming weeks)

+* A block-based, terse code-style of component definition.
+* A IDE plugin to: a) Install the framework b) provide some tool support.
+* "Annotations" and a test framework, with auto-wiring in test cases.

+Later:

+* AOP support.

 # Authors